ankeetmaini/blog/content/posts/planning-checklist.md

 > 🔺 means that the initiative needs refinement and is a fuzzy item. it will usually require an hld/lld/1-pager and would probably get executed as a spike item where concrete details would get added after a deep-dive or a small poc.
 >> the staff+ engineers would also have to make a case as to why do they think the above initiative is needed with roi in mind as well, because such fuzzy initiatives require greater engineering efforts and often run into risk during execution

+_on the off chance, if all of your items are fuzzy, then it means that the planning is broken and the team is just putting all eggs into a singe basket, basket of uncertainty. in that case, adjust your goals to collect more data/insights first before jumping to solve the problem_

 </div>

 ## 3. prepare a plan with sequencing, owners and known risks